seventy-zero/LDM/README.md

 ## What This Does

-When you plug your computer into a network port, switches automatically send out discovery packets (LLDP or CDP) that tell you:
+When you plug your computer into a network port, switches automatically send out discovery packets (LLDP or CDP)
-- **Switch Name** - What switch you're connected to
-- **Port ID** - Which specific port (like "GigabitEthernet1/0/24")
-- **Port Description** - Human readable description (like "Conference Room A")
-- **System Description** - Switch model and info

-This tool sniffs those packets and shows you the info in a clean GUI.
-No more guessing which port is which!

 ## Quick Start

 ### Option 1: Just Run It (Easiest)
 1. Download the `LDM.exe` from the releases
-2. Right-click → "Run as administrator"
-3. Plug in your network cable
+2. 3.
+Plug in your network cable
+3. Right-click → "Run as administrator"
 4. Click "Start Discovery"

 ### Option 2: Build It Yourself